VREALITY/ViveUGUIModule/Assets/SteamVR/readme.txt

 The SteamVR runtime must be installed.
 This can be found in Steam under Tools.

 The plugin currently only supports Windows / DX11.

+Changes for v1.0.7:

+* Updated to SteamVR runtime v1448479831.

+* Many enums updated to reflect latest SDK cleanup (v0.9.12).

+* Various fixes to support color space changes in the SDK.

+* Render models set the layer on their child components now to match their own.

+* Added a bool 'Load Additive' to SteamVR_LoadLevel script to optionally load the level additively, as well as an optional 'Post Load Settle Time'.

+* Fixed some issues with SteamVR_LoadLevel fading to a color with 'Show Grid' set to false.

+* Fixed an issue with orienting the loading screen in the SteamVR_LoadLevel script when using 'Loading Screen Distance'.

+Changes for v1.0.6:

+* Updated to SteamVR runtime v1446847085.

+* Added SteamVR_LevelLoad script to help smooth level transitions.

+* Added 'Take Snapshot' button to SteamVR_Skybox to automate creation of cubemap assets.

+* SteamVR_RenderModel now optionally creates subcomponents for buttons, etc. and optionally updates them dynamically to reflect pulling trigger, etc.

+* Added SteamVR_TestIK scene to Extras.

+* Added SteamVR.enabled which can be set to false to keep SteamVR.instance from initializing SteamVR.

+Changes for v1.0.5:

+* Updated to SteamVR runtime build #826021 (v.1445485596).

+* Removed TrackedDevices from [CameraRig] prefab (these were only ever meant to be in the example scene.

+* Added support for new native plugin interface.

+* Enabled MSAA in OpenGL as that appears to be fixed in the latest version of Unity.

+* Fix for upside-down rendering in OpenGL.

+* Moved calls to IVRCompositor::WaitGetPoses and Submit to Unity's render thread.

+* Couple fixes to prevent SteamVR from getting re-initialized when stopping the Editor preview.

+* Fix for hitches caused by SteamVR_PlayArea when not running SteamVR.

+Changes for v1.0.4:

+* Updated to SteamVR runtime build #768489 (v.1441831863).

+* Added SteamVR_Skybox for setting a cubemap in the compositor (useful for scene transitions).

+* Fix for RenderModels disappearing across scene transitions, and disabling use of modelOverride at runtime.

+* Added lockPhysicsUpdateRateToRenderFrequency to SteamVR_Render ([SteamVR] prefab) for apps that want to run their physics sim at a lower frequency.
+Locked (true) by default.

+* Made per-eye culling masks easier to use.
+(See http://steamcommunity.com/app/250820/discussions/0/535152276589455019/)

+* Exposed min/max curve distance settings for high quality overlay.
+Note: High quality overlay not currently supported in Rift Direct Mode and falls back to normal (flat-only) overlay render path.

+* Added 'valid' property to SteamVR_Controller.
+This is useful for detecting the controller is plugged in before tracking comes online.

 Changes for v1.0.3: